infor-design/enterprise/docs/PUBLISH.md

     - You may get warnings about the release you are trying to do, will not line up withe the previous tag.
 This is usually nothing, but spend a minute or two to think through it.

 1. Set the master branch to the next minor dev version.
 For example if we made branch `4.9.x`, then the `master` package.json version should now be changed to `4.10.0-dev`
-2. Check that the build is running after for the deploy http://jenkins.design.infor.com:8080/job/soho4-swarm-deploy/
+1. Check that the build is running after for the deploy on the [Jenkins Server](http://jenkins.design.infor.com:8080/job/soho4-swarm-deploy/)

 For a final release, finish with: